About the FSC

 Powers of the FSC

 Under the Fire Protection and Prevention Act (FPPA), following a hearing the FSC has the power to:

 - Confirm, amend or rescind an inspection order or review an order of the Fire Marshal, or make any other order the FSC deems appropriate.

 - Authorize an inspector to have the work required under an order completed; rescind the order; or amend the order or make any other order the Commission deems should have been made under the relevant section and order the inspector to have the work completed.

 - Confirm, amend (including explicit power to increase) or rescind an order to pay costs.

-The Office of the Fire Marshal (OFM) is a branch of the Community Safety Division of the Ministry of Community Safety and Correctional Services.
+The Office of the Fire Marshal (OFM) is a branch of the Community Safety Division of the Ministry of the Solicitor General.
 The OFM is responsible for promoting fire protection, fire prevention and public safety in Ontario.

 To learn more about the OFM, please visit their website here.